TITLE 360 STATE SEED COMMISSIONER

 (3) to monitor or mitigate, purify, dilute, concentrate, mitigate and define other business liabilities relative to processing and production concerning a hemp material prior to final production and packaging for commercial distribution.

-(b) Test samples must be fully consumed by the test procedure.
-It is a violation of this rule [document] to submit samples that are in excess of the sample size required for testing, or sample runs, required to conduct the analysis.
+(c) Test samples must be fully consumed by the test procedure.
+It is a violation of this rule to submit samples that are in excess of the sample size required for testing, or sample runs, required to conduct the analysis.

-(g) A certificate of analysis shall be made available to the state seed commissioner or law enforcement officer upon request.
+(h) A certificate of analysis shall be made available to the state seed commissioner or law enforcement officer upon request.
 An exception may be made for plant material that is to be tested for THC levels to a qualified laboratory, for which THC levels are not yet known, in which case full chain of custody reports of material delivered, date and times of delivery, signature and confirmation of the quantity and type of material received, and an assigned test number or lot number given by the service provider.
-After the test is determined, the test results presented as a certificate of analysis (COA) including total THC must be provided to the authority making the request (e.g., Indiana state police, Drug Enforcement Administration, Food and Drug Administration, office of Indiana state chemist, a local law enforcement agency, Indiana state department of health, etc.).
+After the test is determined, the test results presented as a certificate of analysis (COA) including total THC must be provided to the authority making the request (e.g., Indiana state police, Drug Enforcement Administration, Food and Drug Administration, office of Indiana state chemist, a local law enforcement agency, Indiana state department of health [sic, Indiana department of health], etc.).